 Around 8:30 that morning another van came and I knew the trip wasn't over.

-They put all the luggage in the van,and mom and dad and I all sat in the back seat which I normally have all to myself.
+They put all the luggage in the van, and we all sat in the back seat which I normally have all to myself.
 We started our 7 hour ride with this very nice driver whose name was Jaime.
 The ride was beautiful.
 I was in the middle between mom and dad.
 We started to climb and climb and as we did the road seemed to shake us around.
 I soon learned that there was no laying down for me.
-I had to go with each turn towards mom sometimes and others towards dad.
+I had to go with each turn towards mom sometimes, and others towards dad.

-We stopped twice because mom drinks too much water and has to go.
+We stopped twice because mom drinks too much water and has to go pee.
 I'm smarter and know that if I drink I have to pee.
 If I can figure that out, I wonder why she can't.
-Dad is smart like me, but he takes advantage of mom's stops, and to be honest so do I.
+Dad is smart like me, but he takes advantage of mom's stops, and to be honest, so do I.

 After 7 hours we arrived in Cuenca.
-We were safe and together.
-The next few days have not been easy, but that's for another time.
+We were safe.
+The next few days were not easy, but that's for another time.